Accessibility Evaluation

 The list hidden beneath the 'Choose collections' button is formatted with role="listbox".
 Using role="listbox" turned this list into a combobox, but the list does not work as a combobox.
 As a result, the wrong information is available to assistive technology.
 Make sure role="listbox" is used only when elements need to work as a select-element.
 Solve this problem by removing role="listbox" and its associated attributes from the list.

 A similar problem also occurs on other pages with collapsible buttons.
-For example, on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, with the button 'Why we finance projects like this'.
+For example, on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, with the button 'Why we finance projects like this'.

 When users zoom in on the homepage to 125% with a viewport of 1280x1024px, content in the header disappears beneath a menu button.
 This button doesn't have an accessible name.
 Users who use a screen reader or voice control may not be able to operate this button.
 Make sure this button receives an accessible name.
 Do this by using aria-label or a similar method.